 - Don’t keep your knife in a drawer with the rest of the spoons and forks; it might hurt your hands and get blunt sooner.

-- Don’t wash your knives in dishwashers; if the food is left on the blade, the acid in food can damage it, prefer to clean them with soap and hot water.
+- Don’t wash your knives in dishwashers; if the food is left on the blade, the acid in the food can damage it, prefer to clean them with soap and hot water.

 - Choose the right knife for the task at hand, as different knife blades are designed for various chores.

-- Invest in sharpening steel for regular honing of the blade; this will minimize the minor chips in your knife’s edge and keep it is ready to use.
+- Invest in sharpening steel for regular honing of the blade; this will minimize the minor chips in your knife’s edge and keep it ready to use.

 An affordable chef knife is the most used tool in a kitchen.
 Every chef wants it to be perfectly fit in his hand.
-Whether it’s a home chef or a professional chef, he wants his knife to be affordable, sharp, easy to handle, lightweight so that it can be maneuvered easily while dicing, slicing, mincing, chopping.
+Whether it’s a home chef or a professional chef, he wants his knife to be affordable, sharp, easy to handle, and lightweight so that it can be maneuvered easily while dicing, slicing, mincing, and chopping.

-And if you are someone who loves cooking, then I would recommend you to get Wushthof affordable chef knife which is perfect for all kinds of cooking chores.
+And if you are someone who loves cooking, then I would recommend you to get the Wushthof affordable chef knife which is perfect for all kinds of cooking chores.